madanyc/workfront-learn.en/help/manage-work/manage-projects/copy-an-existing-project.md

 ---
 title: Copy an existing project
-description: Learn how to make a copy of an existing project in Adobe Workfront.
+description: Learn how to make a copy of an existing project  .
 feature: Work Management
 type: Article
 role: User